 The Health Systems Division provides direct funding to 17 counties in the highest-need areas of Oregon that do not have a School-Based Health Center:

-The funds help these counties provide mental health services is approximately 70 schools.
+The funds help these counties provide mental health services to approximately 70 schools.
 For schools served by this funding, view our provider map.

 Local mental health clinicians are placed directly in local schools to provide person-centered, trauma-informed rapid crisis and clinical interventions directly to youth and families, and to assist teachers with mental health related issues in their classrooms.